Summengardin/scripts_seaonics/genicam/README.md

 ## Getting started

-Install Harvesters following [this](https://github.com/genicam/harvesters#getting-started-with-harvester) link.

-For the GenTL producer follow the link in the Harvesters guide.
-Or click [here](http://static.matrix-vision.com/mvIMPACT_Acquire/).
+Complete installation guide for Harvesters can be found on their [GitHub](https://github.com/genicam/harvesters#getting-started-with-harvester).
+In short you need a GenTL producer.

+In short, you need to install a producer from this [link](http://static.matrix-vision.com/mvIMPACT_Acquire/).
-Then scroll down to find the latest version, and the download the correct version for your system.
+Scroll down to find the latest version, and then download the correct version for your system.

 ## Required Packages